How we screen for disease frustrates me.

 Um, yes.
 A thousand times yes.

-My husband is just shy 45 and has had a run-in with an undetected, life-threatening vascular issue that he thankfully survived.
+My husband had a run-in with an undetected, life-threatening vascular issue in his late 30s that he thankfully survived.
 It still required some negotiating to get him to see the value in getting a preventative full body scan.
 This is, afterall, a paradigm shift in how we think of healthcare - and it’s costly.
 I did my best to slowly wear him down: the spike in cancer in people under 50, his brush with a near-fatal issue that was never fully explained or monitored - far from a “closed case” in my mind.

 Then there’s my side of the “why.”
 Each year I get a breast MRI because I’m at high risk for breast cancer.
 I also get an annual mammogram.
 And I usually get some kind of imaging (Xray, MRI) on my lower back, and separately on my abdomen for different issues being monitored.
 Mind you - these are ordered by different doctors, and done on separate occasions (each requiring weeks of waiting for the appointment to get the imaging order, then another waiting period to book each MRI).
 I also have to pay separate fees for each of these scans (which are still high after our very expensive insurance is applied).